Wellesley family

-The Wellesley family is an Irish noble family of Anglo-Saxon origin from Somerset which derived its name from the city of Wells in that county, with which they had a close association.
-The family held the office of hereditary standard-bearer to the King.
-A Wellesley accompanied King Henry II of England to Ireland in 1172 during the Hiberno-Norman Invasion, for which they received large grants of land in County Meath and Kildare.
+The Wellesley family is an Anglo-Irish noble family of Anglo-Saxon heritage.
+The family was originally from Somerset, deriving its name from the City of Wells in that county, with which they had a close association.
+The family holds the office of Hereditary Royal Standard Bearer of Ireland, which they initially received through Grand Serjantcy.
+A Wellesley accompanied King Henry II of England to Ireland in 1172 as his standard bearer during the Hiberno-Norman Invasion and for this service received large grants of land in County Meath and Kildare.